briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

 all solids and confections which contain one-half of one percent (0.5%) or more of alcohol by volume.

-7. _(g)_ “Low-Alcohol Beverage”.
+7. _(g)_ "Low-Alcohol Beverage".
 Any brewed or fermented malt product or any product made from the fermented juices of grapes, fruits, or other agricultural products that contains either no alcohol or less than one-half of one percent (0.5%) of alcohol by volume.
 The beverages described in this definition do not include a soft drink such as root beer, birch beer, or ginger beer.

-8. _(h)_ “Manufacture”.
+8. _(h)_ "Manufacture".
 All processes by which beer or intoxicating liquor is produced, whether by distillation, rectifying, fortifying, blending, fermentation, brewing, or in any other manner.

-9. _(i)_ “Manufacturer”.
+9. _(i)_ "Manufacturer".
 Any person engaged in the business of manufacturing beer or intoxicating liquor.

-10. _(j)_ “Mixed Beverages”.
+10. _(j)_ "Mixed Beverages".
 Include bottled and prepared cordials, cocktails, highballs, and solids and confections that are obtained by mixing any type of whiskey, neutral spirits, brandy, gin or other distilled spirits with, or over, carbonated or plain water, pure juices from flowers and plants, and other